St. Joseph's College of Engineering and Technology, Palai: Student hostels

 GSLV model situated in the college campus in front of Multipurpose building and near to new Department Block 4.

 Main Canteen situated at the front gate of college campus near to main block.

 Faculty houses

 A faculty house is available in the campus for male faculty members.
 A separate wing in the Ladies Hostel is available for lady faculty members.

-College canteen

-Main Campus canteen

-Main Campus canteen situated at the main entrance of the college.

-Madonna Cafeteria

-Madonna Cafeteria situated in front main central Campus Library.

-Central canteen

-In addition to the main canteen, a new central canteen has been constructed at the newly constructed DB4.

 Student societies

 Spandanam

 Spandanam is a charity organization in SJCET that works with the aim to improve the community we live in.
-The organization regularly conducts visits to old-age homes, jails, orphanages and community health centers.
+The organisation regularly conducts visits to old-age homes, jails, orphanages and community health centers.
 Spandanam co-ordinates many charity related activities within SJCET, the uniform collection drive being the most notable of them all, this encourages the students to donate their old uniforms to those less fortunate.

 IEEE student branch

 The Institute of Electrical and Electronics Engineers (IEEE) is a global organisation to support the creation, development, sharing and application of knowledge about technology and science for the benefit of students.
 The IEEE student Branch of SJCET was inaugurated on 2 March 2005 by Mr. S Gopakumar, head Computer Session VSSC & IEEE students activity chair Kerala Section.
 He delivered an awareness session on IEEE and its activities.
 We are proud to have Mr. C Brajesh, project manager NEST as the branch mentor.
 He is acting as a mediator between the college and industries.
 The total strength of IEEE student branch was 32 students with Mr. Binu P John as the branch counselor.
 The branch has conducted many activities like personality development invited talks national-level technical symposium and as well as a project exhibition.
 The student branch secured the award for the largest student branch in Kerala Section for the year 2011 under the leadership of branch counselor Mr.G Sabarinath.
 The present branch counselor is Mr.Anoop B.N of the Electronics and Communications Department.